Energy Extraction From the Kerr-Bertotti-Robinson Black Hole via Magnetic Reconnection under Circular Plasma and Plunging Plasma: Energy Extraction from Kerr-Bertotti-Robinson Black Holes in Circular Orbital Regions

 \subsection{Magnetic Reconnection Process in Circular Orbits}

-The magnetic reconnection process in circular orbits follows the Comisso-Asenjo process \cite{3}.
+The magnetic reconnection process follows the Comisso-Asenjo framework \cite{3} for equatorial orbits.
 We first review the Comisso-Asenjo process.
 Observations are conducted using the Zero Angular Momentum Observer (ZAMO) reference frame \cite{4}.
 In this frame, the spacetime interval is expressed as

 with coordinate transformations defined by

 where the lapse function $\alpha$, shift vector components $\beta$, and angular velocity $\omega^{\varphi}$ are given by

 Within the ZAMO frame, the Keplerian orbital velocity is defined as